Quick Summary

 What to Avoid

 • Buzzwords nobody believes: "passionate," "results-driven," "synergy," "thought leader."
-These are filler.
 Replace them with specifics.

 • Third person: Writing "John is an experienced engineer..." in your own About section is strange.
 Use first person always.